RemiPapillier/square-exercice-backend/README.md

 ### Run associated frontend

-Go to this link: https://github.com/RemiPapillier/square-exercice-frontend and follow instructions
+Go to this link: https://github.com/RemiPapillier/square-exercice-frontend and follow instructions to run the frontend app